hannobraun/braun-embedded.com/content/_index.md

 ### Drivers for external sensors and actuators

-Having trouble using that radio transceiver, or some other complicated piece of hardware?
+Want to talk to that accelerometer on your board?
+Or having trouble using that radio transceiver?
 Let's talk.
-I'll deal with the problems and hide them under a safe and convenient Rust API.
+I'll deal with the problems and give you a safe, convenient, and documented Rust API.
+No need to learn all the intricacies, if you just want to use the features.

 ### Custom embedded software

-Do you need custom control software for your latest hardware project?
+Do you need custom control software for that device you're working on?
 Or maybe you need someone to implement a specific library, to aid you with your project?
 I'm always happy to talk about custom software development projects in the embedded space. <a href="mailto:Hanno Braun <hanno@braun-embedded.com>">Contact me</a>, and we'll figure out the best way forward for you.

 </section>